Investigating All That Goes Bump In The Night

-A ghost is believed to be the spirit or soul of a person who has remained on Earth after death.
-When a ghost has taken up residence in a location, it is referred to as a haunting.
 There are two different ways in which a ghost inhabits a location.
 The most common type of haunting is a residual haunting.
 A residual haunting is typified by ghostly energy that is static or goes through a number of movements over and over again.
 It can be likened to watching a movie clip that repeats itself or a record album that has a skip in it, causing the needle to jump back to an earlier point on the album and begin again.

-The second classification of haunting is the classic haunting.
-In a classic haunting the ghost displays intelligence and interacts with the people in the environment.
+The second classification of haunting is the classic active haunting.
+In a classic active haunting the ghost displays intelligence and interacts with the people in the environment.
 It is not uncommon during a classic haunting for items to be moved around, for lights or electrical appliances to turn on and off, to hear voices our sounds out of nowhere or to be touched, tickled, stroked or even shoved.
 These ghosts often reflect the personality of an individual, even after their death.
 With this type of haunting, the aroma of flowers, perfume, cigarette smoke or other scents that are associated with the individual are often detected.

 So whether you think you are being haunted by a ghost and want to have a group of trained professionals to come to your home or are interested in investigating all that goes bump in the night, but don’t know where to begin, here’s some information that can help you get started.